refocus-ai/refocus-public-docs/roadmap.md

 # Beta 1.0

-> Planned Release on June 15th
+> Planned Release on July 15th

 - Agents and Brokers can upload their entire Book of Business to predict the likelihood of a claim at a specific address within three years.
 - Users can add new data to their existing machine learning model.